Reducing the Risk - Practical Infection Control Training and the Coronavirus (COVID -19)

 Infection Control Training ‘Reducing the Risk’ training is facilitated by our expert registered nursing team with first-hand clinical experience within your workplace.

-This full day blended learning course allows participants to gain a practical and theoretical understanding of their roles in reducing the spread of infections linking to Coronavirus (COVID-19) at work.
+This blended learning course allows participants to gain a practical and theoretical understanding of their roles in reducing the spread of infections linking to Coronavirus (COVID-19) at work.
 The training focuses upon best practice of effective infection prevention and control.

 What is coronavirus?